-Checkpoint Challenges Customer Photo Need a local club?
-Not with Checkpoint Challenges!
-This cutting-edge approach to orienteering uses your smartphone for navigation, allowing you to enjoy our courses at your convenience.
+Checkpoint Challenges Customer Photo Looking for a local club?
+No need with Checkpoint Challenges!
+This innovative new take on orienteering uses your smartphone as both map and compass and allows you to enjoy any of our courses at your own convenience.

 Checkpoint Challenges